Posted on

 Now, enter the category of the industry that suits your business.
 For instance, we have chosen the VOD channel here, so the industry would be media and entertainment.

-• Next, you need to paste the URL of the product page followed by the image.
+• Next, paste the product page URL, then the image.

 • Click Next.